Cat is a college student working towards her degree in Finance. She currently works in corporate finance but wants to be an advisor.

 Holy cow, what a class!
 Most financial principles come naturally to me, but accounting was a whole other thing that I was not expecting.
-All in all, I really enjoyed the class, though.
-If you are about to or are currently in Financial Accounting, then keep on reading so you can see a general overview of what I did in my class.
+All in all, I really enjoyed the class.
+If you are currently in Financial Accounting, or about to get into into it, then keep on reading so you can see a general overview of what I did in my class.

 Please note that not all classes are the same.
 You may have different final projects or even a different lesson plan structure.
 However, the overall takeaway of these classes should be very similar.

 If you are like me, the first thing you do when you start a class is read over the syllabus and find out what the final project will be.
 For my class, our final project was to create financial statements for three months of business, create a trial balance, reconcile, and use journal entries to perform closing entries and reversing entries.

 This was a really lengthy project, but I am so glad that I did this because I learned so much!
 I ended up getting an A on the project and took home so much knowledge that I never even thought I’d have.

 Skills I Developed